alovajs/alovajs.github.io/docs/tutorial/03-client/01-strategy/04-use-pagination.md

 const App = () => {
   const {
-    // loading state
+    // Loading status
     loading,

-    // list data
+    // List data
     data,

-    // is it the last page
+    // Is it the last page
-    // This parameter can be used to determine whether it needs to be loaded during pull-down loading isLastPage,
+    // This parameter can be used to determine whether it needs to be loaded when pulling down to load isLastPage,

-    // The current page number, changing this page number will automatically trigger the request page,
+    // Current page number, changing this page number will automatically trigger a request page,

-    // Number of data items per page pageSize,
+    // Number of data per page
+    pageSize,

-    // number of paging pages
+    // Number of pages for paging
     pageCount,

-    // total amount of data
+    // Total amount of data
-    total，
+    total,

+    // [3.3.0+]
+    // action status, this status will be changed only when the corresponding action is triggered, the specific values ​​are as follows:
+    // empty string: default status
+    // loading: list data request
+    // removing: list data deletion
+    // inserting: list data insertion
+    // replacing: list data replacement
+    status,

+    // [3.3.0+]
+    // Remove list items
+    remove,

+    // [3.3.0+]
+    // The row index array being removed, used to control the delete button state of the corresponding column removing,

+    // [3.3.0+]
+    // Replace list items
+    replace,

+    // [3.3.0+]
+    // The row index being replaced, used to control the replace button state of the corresponding column replacing,

-    // update states
+    // Update status
     update
   } = usePagination(
-    // Method instance acquisition function, it will receive page and pageSize, and return a Method instance (page, pageSize) => queryStudents(page, pageSize),
+    // Method instance acquisition function, which will receive page and pageSize and return a Method instance (page, pageSize) => queryStudents(page, pageSize),
     {
-      // Initial data before the request (data format returned by the interface)
+      // Initial data before request (data format returned by the interface)
       initialData: {
         total: 0,
         data: []
       },
-      initialPage: 1, // initial page number, default is 1
+      initialPage: 1, // Initial page number, default is 1
-      initialPageSize: 10 // The initial number of data items per page, the default is 10 }
+      initialPageSize: 10, // Initial number of data per page, default is 10

+      // [3.3.0+]
+      actions: {
+        // When the remove function is called, this action will be triggered and receive the parameters of the remove function
+        remove: async row => {
+          // fetch remove interface...
+        }
+      }
+    }
   );

-  // Turn to the previous page, the request will be sent automatically after the page value changes const handlePrevPage = () => {
+  // Turn to the previous page, the request will be automatically sent after the page value changes const handlePrevPage = () => {
     update({
       page: page - 1
     });
   };

-  // Turn to the next page, the request will be sent automatically after the page value changes const handleNextPage = () => {
+  // Turn to the next page, the request will be automatically sent after the page value changes const handleNextPage = () => {
     update({
       page: page + 1
     });
   };

-  // Change the number of pages, the request will be sent automatically after the pageSize value is changed const handleSetPageSize = () => {
+  // Change the number of pages per page, and the request will be automatically sent after the pageSize value changes const handleSetPageSize = () => {
     update({
       pageSize: 20